 ☒ Give yourself the time you need to accomplish the mission: So this is the second time I STARTED an overnight hike late in the afternoon.
 Actually, some people would consider 7 PM evening time.
 That’s ridiculously late to start something that requires travel and setup.

 I could have overcome the lack of padding by taking advantage of the natural resources around me if it wasn’t already midnight by the time I was set-up.
 A bed of pine needles and/or leaves under a tarp or space blanket, which I had, can be even better than a sleeping pad.

 What I did right on the hiking trip

 Sure, there were mistakes but we can’t only focus on the bad.

 ☑ You have to try before you came claim victory: I’d have to say the biggest thing I did right was going out in the first place.

 Seriously, how many preppers and “survivalists” buy up thousands of dollars in gear and supplies and have never put that stuff to work to see if it works or is right for them?

 This is why I keep going out on these trips while my family and friends think I’m a nut job.
-Well, that and the fact that it is fun as hell.
+Well, that and the fact that it is as fun as it sounds.

-Even when things go as wrong as they did on this trip, I have no regret going.
+Even when things go as wrong as they did on this trip, I have no regrets about going.
 The survival skill training alone is worth every second of that kind of frustration.

 In fact, had I waited for the perfect weather for every trip, I would have limited my training.